bring-it-on2/AmazingMaze/README.md

 -CLION 2019.3
 -SDL libsdl2-2.0.0

- And all you need to do to run it its to execute the make and then just run the program.
+ And all you need to do to run it its to execute the make and then just run the program